 Albert M. Greenfield School is widely respected in Philadelphia for its strong academic performance in reading and math, often exceeding city and state averages.
 The school offers a rigorous curriculum coupled with enrichment in arts, technology, and social growth.
 Class sizes are moderate, allowing for more individual attention and closer teacher-student relationships.

 Parent involvement and community support are strong, making Greenfield a well-rounded choice.
 If you’re looking for an elementary school that combines high achievement with an inclusive environment, this is often one top pick.
-Learn more here
+To read more about this school, please refer to its official website.

 2. Penn Alexander School